 Included in the Emotion-Focused Family Therapy (EFFT) training, presented by Canadian psychologists, Dr. Adele Lafrance and Dr. Joanne Dolhanty, is a research-based apology.
 I have used their apology template several times including with one of our adult children, a colleague, and a dear friend.

-The power of humbling yourself, taking responsibility for not cluing into another’s sensitivities and tenderness, and apologizing can be healing.
+The power of humbling yourself, taking responsibility for your part of relationship tension, and apologizing can be healing.
+Doing so can be referred to as relationship repair.
 When possible, apologize quickly.

 - Your action or lack of action triggered someone’s painful feelings.